ZenoPay/Dynamic-Lipa-Namba-and-TAN-QR-Code-Creation-Endpoint/README.md

-# 🚀 ZenoPay API – Dynamic TAN QR Code Creation Endpoint
+# 🚀 ZenoPay API – Dynamic Lipa Namba and TAN QR Code Creation Endpoint

 Easily create payment orders and generate a **Dynamic TAN QR Code** for your customers using ZenoPay’s API.